Pascagoula incident: Publicity and later activities

-The two men scheduled a press conference for the 11:15 AM on October 12, but it was cancelled.
+The two men scheduled a press conference for 11:15 am on October 12, but it was cancelled.
 That same day, the Associated Press and United Press International wire services picked up the story, which was covered in papers nationwide.
 The two men were examined at Keesler Air Force Base, cleared of radiation exposure, and released.
 Locals called for federal officials to investigate.
-Ufologist James Harder and debunker-turned-promoter J. Allen Hynek traveled to Mississippi and interviewed the two men, separately, under hypnosis.
-They told press the accounts were likely based in fact.
+Ufologist James Harder and debunker-turned-ufologist J. Allen Hynek traveled to Mississippi and interviewed the two men, separately, under hypnosis.
+They told the press that the accounts were likely based on fact.

-By October 17, press documented subsequent UFO reports in the wake of nationwide attention.
-On October 19, an article under the pair's name appeared in the local paper; that piece argued the creatures were robotic and friendly.
-An artist conception of a 'creature' was published in Biloxi on October 20.
-The pair agreed to tell their story to the local rotary club.
-It was reported the pair were set to take lie detector tests.
+By October 17, the press documented subsequent UFO reports in the wake of nationwide attention.
+Two days later, an article under the pair's name appeared in the local paper, which argued the creatures were robotic and friendly.
+An artist's conception of a "creature" was published in Biloxi the following day.
+Meanwhile, the pair agreed to tell their story to the local Rotary Club.
+It was also reported the pair were slated to take lie detector tests.

-By October 24, press compared the case to the Betty and Barney Hill case.
-Local press reported the two men had not been seen at their workplace, prompting speculation they were being paid to tell their story.
-October 27 press confirmed an upcoming polygraph.
-By October 30, a Los Angeles radio station was advertising an exclusive interview with the two men.
-On October 31, press reported that a local polygraph examiner had concluded Hickson "told the truth as to what he believed", cautioning "we do not say a space ship landed or that creatures emerged from it."
+By October 24, the press was comparing the case to the Betty and Barney Hill abduction.
+According to local journalists, the two men had not been seen at their workplace, prompting speculation they were being paid to tell their story.
+Sixteen days after the original event, the press confirmed an upcoming polygraph, and four days later, it was reported that a local polygraph examiner had concluded Hickson "told the truth as to what he believed", cautioning "we do not say a space ship landed or that creatures emerged from it."
 The use of the polygraph as a lie detector was discredited by the 1980s.
 Through an attorney, Parker declined to take a polygraph unless requested by Hickson.
 The attorney said Parker had recently been hospitalized.
-Hickson appeared on the November 2 episode of The Dick Cavett Show.
-On November 8, local press reported that a fisherman and his 14 year old son claimed to have seen an illuminated object underwater in the same river.
-On November 29, Hickson appeared at a taping of the Mike Douglas show; the episode aired in syndication in late December.
-Hickson also appeared on the Tonight Show with Johnny Carson.
+Hickson appeared on the November 2 episode of The Dick Cavett Show, three days after a Los Angeles radio station advertised an exclusive interview with the two men.
+On November 8, The Mississippi Press reported that a fisherman and his 14-year-old son claimed to have seen an illuminated object underwater in the same river.
+On November 29, Hickson appeared at a taping of The Mike Douglas Show; the episode aired in syndication in late December.
+Hickson also appeared on the Tonight Show Starring Johnny Carson.